ChannelWatch: The Complete Monitoring Dashboard for Channels DVR

 • Recording events, including scheduled, started, completed, cancelled, and stopped recordings

-• Disk space with configurable warning thresholds
+• Disk space with configurable warning and critical thresholds

 • Multiple Channels DVR servers from one dashboard